Baldwin effect: Controversy and acceptance

 According to Dennett, also in 2003, recent work has rendered the Baldwin effect "no longer a controversial wrinkle in orthodox Darwinism".
 Potential genetic mechanisms underlying the Baldwin effect have been proposed for the evolution of natural (genetically determinant) antibodies.
 In 2009, empirical evidence for the Baldwin effect was provided from the colonisation of North America by the house finch.

+The Baldwin effect has been incorporated into the extended evolutionary synthesis.

 Comparison with genetic assimilation

 The Baldwin effect has been confused with, and sometimes conflated with, a different evolutionary theory also based on phenotypic plasticity, C. H. Waddington's genetic assimilation.
 The Baldwin effect includes genetic accommodation, of which one type is genetic assimilation.
+Science historian Laurent Loison has written that "the Baldwin effect and genetic assimilation, even if they are quite close, should not be conflated".